humphd/node-webvtt/README.md

 A node.js command line interface and npm package for the WebVTT JavaScript parser.

 This is a simple command line wrapper around the WebVTT JavaScript parser.
 It was written to enable faster development of a WebVTT test suite.
-The npm module includes the WebVTT parser, and allows one to pass file(s) in order to be validated.
+Th e npm module includes the WebVTT parser, and allows one to pass file(s) in order to be validated.

 ## Installation

         npm install node-webvtt

-installs the `webvtt` shell command.
+installs the `webvtt.js` shell command.

 ## Examples

         webvtt.js file.vtt

         webvtt.js file1.vtt file2.vtt

         webvtt.js -s file.vtt

 ## Synopsis

         webvtt.js [options] <file...>

 ## Options

         -h, --help     output usage information

         -V, --version  output the version number

-   -s, --silent   Don't print errors messages
+        -s, --silent   don't print errors messages

 ## Thanks